CraftAcademy/library-challenge/README.md

 # Challenge: Book tracking system backend for library applications

 ## Summary
 This repository contains Ruby scripts and RSpec tests for tracking a collection of books in a hypothetical library system.
 The backend system must modify the book inventory information appropriate to changes in 'state' of the books as members borrow and return the library books.
 Book information is stored locally in a YAML file.
-Static data about the books includes *title* and *author*.
-Dynamic information about the books includes *borrowed status* and *due date*.

 ## Table of Contents
 1. Project Goals